 Skip to main content

-IMPORTANT: You must print, sign, and submit the application to your County Election Board to complete the process.
+• Applications must be mailed or hand delivered to your County Election Board to complete the process.

 You can register to vote if you are a citizen of the United States, a resident of the State of Oklahoma, and at least 18 years old or meet the age requirement to pre-register.

 • Pre-registration - Persons who are at least 17½ years old may pre-register to vote in Oklahoma if they meet all eligibility requirements.
-Applicants who pre-register cannot vote until they turn 18 years old and the application has been approved by the applicant's County Election Board.
-Applicants will be mailed a voter ID card upon approval of their registration.
-Applications received less than 25 days before an election, in which the applicant has turned 18 and is eligible to vote, will be held and processed immediately following the election.
+Applicants who pre-register cannot vote until they turn 18 years old and the application has been approved by the applicant's County Election Board Secretary.
+Applicants will be mailed a Voter ID card upon approval of their registration.

 • Persons Convicted of a Felony – A person convicted of a felony may register to vote when he or she has fully served his or her sentence of court-mandated calendar days, including any term of incarceration, parole or supervision, or completed a period of probation ordered by any court.
 A convicted felon who has been pardoned may register.